 Common dolphin (Delphinus delphis) use the area infrequently but they can appear in large numbers.
 There were no observations in 2010 and 2011 but since then they seem to be increasing.
-This data is not effort corrected but common dolphin sightings are much more unusual and tend to get recorded.
+These data are not effort corrected but common dolphin sightings are much more unusual and tend to get recorded.
 There were more sightings in 2016 but no big pods were seen.
-In 2017 there were regular sightings throughout August of family groups using the waters on the North side of Skomer Island.
-Common dolphin sights tend to occur in the summer months - see fig 6.12.2.
+In 2018 there were fewer sightings (34) than in 2017 (61) with most seen off the Garland stone and Skomer head. - see fig 6.12.2.

-Figure 6.11.4 Common dolphin sightings within Skomer MCZ 2001 - 2017
+Figure 6.11.4 Common dolphin sightings within Skomer MCZ 2001 - 2018

-Bottlenose dolphins (Tursiops truncatus) are not often seen within the MCZ, but in 2017 there was a sighting of 12 individuals off the Garland stone in August.
-That was the first confirmed record within the MCZ since 2002.
+Bottlenose dolphins (Tursiops truncatus) are not often seen within the MCZ, but in 2018 there was a sighting of 13 individuals off the Garland stone and 3 off Rye Rocks in May.

 Risso's dolphin (Grampus griseus) are regularly seen around Ramsey Island, 8 miles to the north but there are only infrequent sightings within the MCZ.
-There were 2 sightings in 2016 but no sightings within the MCZ in 2017.
+However, there were 4 sightings in 2018 (including a pod of 8 at the Mew Stone) within the MCZ and a pod of 12 seen in St Brides Bay.